Roles and Responsibilities

-By law, a Federal advisory committee is required to follow the Federal Advisory Committee Act.
-The Dietary Guidelines Advisory Committee undergoes training to support its work, including use of the NESR methodology.
-Once training is complete, the NESR team and the Advisory Committee conduct systematic reviews as one of multiple approaches to examine the state of current scientific evidence related to diet and health.
+By law, a Federal advisory committee is established and governed by the Federal Advisory Committee Act (FACA).
+The Dietary Guidelines Advisory Committee (Committee) undergoes training to support its work, including use of the NESR methodology.
+Once training is complete, the NESR team and the Committee conduct systematic reviews as one of multiple approaches to examine the state of current scientific evidence related to diet and health.

-The Advisory Committee summarizes the state of the science it reviewed, along with its scientific advice and rationale in a Scientific Advisory Report that it submits to the Secretaries of USDA and Health and Human Services.
+The Committee summarizes the state of the science it reviewed, along with its scientific advice and rationale in a Scientific Advisory Report that it submits to the Secretaries of USDA and HHS.
 The Scientific Advisory Report is considered by the Secretaries as they oversee development of and approve the Departments’ next edition of the Dietary Guidelines for Americans.
-For more information about the process for developing the Dietary Guidelines for Americans and the Advisory Committee, visit: www.DietaryGuidelines.gov.
+For more information about the process for developing the Dietary Guidelines for Americans and the Committee, visit: www.DietaryGuidelines.gov.

 Technical Expert Collaborative (TEC)